FaR-Team/devlog/_posts/2022-05-29-Features-that-are-already-(partially)-in-the-game.md

+---
+layout: post
+title: "Features that are already (partially) in the game"
+date: 2022-05-29
+project: farmoxel
+tags: [Devlog]
+---

 I'm sure that none of what I'm about to show you will make you drop your jaw, but I feel the need to have an archive of every single progress made during the development of this game.

 *   **Crop growing system:**